Nike-Inc/cerberus-go-client/README.md

 must be made in the root directories (cerberus-go-client/api, cerberus-go-client/)

 ### Developing for GO Module mode (Modifying versions v3.0.0 and newer)
-In version v3.0.0 the Cerberus-Go-Client was migrated to Go Modules for dependency mangement this removes the requirement that your code live in the $GOPATH/src directory.
+In version v3.0.0 the Cerberus-Go-Client was migrated to Go Modules for dependency management which removes the requirement that your code live in the $GOPATH/src directory.
 Major versions starting at v3.0.0 will now occupy sub directories at the project root.